 Body Center Challenge: "Why would you want to do that?"

 What behavior has the learner stated that he or she plans to do?
 Do you think this is a wise course of action?
 How would you phrase this "Why would you want to do that?" challenge to the learner?

 Transformative Paradoxical Challenge

 What paradoxes have you observed in the learner?
 Select the most significant one.
 How would you phrase this paradoxical challenge to the learner?
 REMINDER Using an effective coaching challenge at an opportune moment stimulates the learner to grow at an accelerated pace.
 However, using too many techniques can interfere with excellent coaching, which is essentially an interaction between two human beings.
-Listening attentively, conveying respect for the learner, and being committed to the learner's growth are far more important than any technique.
+Listening attentively, conveying respect for the learner, and being committed to the learner's growth is far more important than any technique.